 I also wrote up a Q&A with Ellsworth Turner of City Beer Store, which was a delight to do.
 Roughly 1,500 words, mostly interview text. $325.

 Some articles took me a few hours, some articles took me days, with edits back and forth.
-Others that are think pieces or share my personal experiences I’m happy to do for less because they require less active work—I don’t have to track down sources and the stories are inside of me, not waiting to be chased.
+Stories that are think pieces or ask to share my personal experiences I’m happy to do for less because they require less active work—I don’t have to track down sources and the stories are inside of me, not waiting to be chased.

-In 2020, I hope to pitch more, share more stories, get paid more, and mostly give advice and help others.
+In 2020, I hope to pitch more, share more stories, get paid more, and give advice.
 I know some of the rates laid out are on the lower end, and a lot of that is because I didn’t know how to negotiate, speak up for myself, or say no to an assignment if the payment doesn’t seem right.
 Please ask questions, please reach out, and please share any stories that meant something to you.